trewqpoiuuy/stevens.institute/README.md

 An open image board for the students, faculty, and staff of Stevens Institute of Technology.

 ## Tasks
+### Requirements
-- Write setup script to install dependencies and recommended packages.
+- Implement a setup script to install all dependencies and recommended packages.
-- Write update script to pull from master.
+- Implement an update script to pull source from the master repository.
-- Write Apache configuration file and handle URL rewriting.
-- Design database structure and write setup scripts.
+- Discuss, plan, and design all major pages of the site.
+Defining requirements for each page.

+### System Design
+- Using the requirements specified above, design and implement the site's database structure.
+- Discuss how requests will be routed and write the web server's configuration file.

+### Implementation
+- todo

 ## Dependencies
 * `mysql-server`, `php5-mysql` : database server
 * `php5` : programming language
-* `git` : version controll (optional)

 ## Recommended
 * `apache2`, `libapache2-mod-auth-mysql`, `libapache2-mod-php5` : web server
 * `php-apc` : opcode caching and optimization
+* `git` : version control